driewe/hackerspacetech/content/pages/classes.md

 </div>

 <div class="panel panel-default panel-primary">
-    <div class="panel-heading"><a href="/pages/using-lcd-screens.html" title="Click Title For Details"><h4>Using LCD Screens including I2C</h4></a></div>
+    <div class="panel-heading"><h4>Using LCD Screens including I2C</h4></div>
     <div class="panel-body">
         <b>Modules:</b>
         <ul>
             <li><a href="http://bit.ly/2gVLCcO" rel="nofollow" target="_blank">LCD character screen, Part 1</a><h6> In part 1, you will learn how to wire up the screen and display a message on it.</h6></li>
             <li><a href="http://bit.ly/2h83MIx" rel="nofollow" target="_blank">LCD character screen, Part 2</a><h6>In this lecture, we expand the project from part 1 by adding a DHT22 sensor and displaying its readings to the screen.</h6></li>
             <li><a href="http://bit.ly/2gVRxyd" rel="nofollow" target="_blank">Single data wire LCD and I2C, Part 1</a><h6>In the LCD Lecture, you learned how to display text in a LCD screen.
-Although this was a simple way to show useful information to the user, the sheer number of wires required to make the LCD screen work makes this solution far from elegant.</h6><h6>In this lecture, I will show you a much improved solution to the same problem, one that involves a single data wire (plus power).</h6><h6>To achieve this reduction in total number of wires we have to switch the type of interface we use to connect the screen to the Arduino.
+Although this was a simple way to show useful information to the user, the sheer number of wires required to make the LCD screen work makes this solution far from elegant.</h6><h6>In this lecture, you will learn a much improved solution to the same problem, one that involves a single data wire (plus power).</h6><h6>To achieve this reduction in total number of wires we have to switch the type of interface we use to connect the screen to the Arduino.
 Natively, the screen uses a parallel interface, where each of the 8 bits that make up a character encoding uses up a wire.
 In the previous class we used a 4-bit parallel mode instead of the full 8-bits in order to save 4 wires.
 Still, even 4 wires are too many for transferring data.
 We also needed wires for power, and for the screen backlit.</h6><h6>To improve the design, we'll use an adaptor that allows us to connect the parallel LCD screen to the Arduino using the I2C serial bus.</h6><h6>The adapter I'll use in the demos is the <a href="http://amzn.to/2h8e23u" rel="nofollow" target="_blank">1602LCD Display I2C board</a></h6></li>
             <li><a href="http://bit.ly/2g0iKeX" rel="nofollow" target="_blank">Single data wire LCD and I2C, Part 2</a><h6>In this Part 2, you will learn how to connect a second I2C device to the circuit from Demo 1.
 The second device is a real-time clock.</h6></li>
         </ul>